coleman-zachery/latest-npm-legacy-peer-dependencies/README.md

 # npm-latest-peerDependencies
-Headaches using `npm install --legacy-peer-deps`?
-Update your package.json to use the latest non-breaking dependencies and their required peers.

 - Finds all your package dependencies.
 - Fetches all dependency stable versions and defaults to latest stable version for each dependency.
 - Finds missing required peerDependencies and adds them to package.